sizespectrum/therMizer/README.md

 ### Temperature functions

-Temperature affects species within mizer by overwriting the default mizer rate's functions and replacing them by custom functions using the new set of parameters.
-Two new functions `therMizerEncounter` and `therMizerPredRate` affects the encounter rate and one function `therMizerEReproAndGrowth` takes care of the metabolism's maintenance.
-These functions can be disabled by setting the arguments `aerobic_effect` and `metabolism_effect` to `FALSE`, respectively for encounter rate and metabolism.
+Temperature affects species within mizer by overwriting mizer's default rate functions and replacing them with custom functions using the new set of parameters.
+Two new functions `therMizerEncounter` and `therMizerPredRate` affect the encounter and predation rates and one function `therMizerEReproAndGrowth` takes care of the maintenance metabolism.
+These functions can be disabled by setting the arguments `aerobic_effect` and `metabolism_effect` to `FALSE` for encounter and predation rates and for metabolism, respectively.

 These functions can also be overridden by the user using `setRateFunction()`.
 Example below: